 I’ve talked about the new QuickBooks Online “Harmony” update and how it changes for end-users of the product.
-Now let’s take a look at the
+Now let’s take a look at the QuickBooks Online Accountant Harmony features, if you are an accounting professionals using QBOA.

 - The “shell” that you use to see your list of supported QBO clients